 You can call these moments whatever you want: serendipity, coincidence, luck, even magic.
 All we know is that we love them and want them in our lives more often.

 Every part of Clay is designed to introduce serendipity into your relationships, much like running into someone on the street.

-Explore: The Explore view surfaces moments, events, or news regarding the people in your life so you have the opportunity to remember and consider them in ways you may never otherwise have.
+Home: The Home view surfaces moments, events, or news regarding the people in your life so you have the opportunity to remember and consider them in ways you may never otherwise have.
 Clay works around-the-clock to keep updated with the news and happenings of people you know, so you can have chance encounters as you scroll with the people you haven’t seen in a while.